HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 The DAM Cross CF staging feature allows the staging of DAM content from one version of CF to another.
 Key points to note are:

 - DAM Cross-CF staging is supported only from higher to lower CF versions.
 - Testing has been conducted up to last two lower CF versions.
-For example: Publisher is in CF224 and Subscriber is in CF222, we support staging between these environments
+For example: If the Publisher is on CF224 and the Subscriber is on CF222, staging between these environments is supported.

 ## Managing DAM staging